 In need of online marketing service.

-After a conversation with the client, we came up with this:
+So, after a 20-minute conversation with this potential client, we came up with this:

-I like to give people the benefit of the doubt, but there’s a rule across the demand generation world that people tend to not provide enough information about themselves and do not explain themselves online.
-(This is why Credo has a high-touch approach to vetting out projects).
+In all cases, I give people the benefit of the doubt.
+But, you know, there’s some kind of unwritten these days that people tend not to provide enough information about themselves—and do not explain themselves online.
+The old bait and switch.
+This is one reason Credo has a high-touch, personalized approach to matching agencies.

-Research also shows that forms are really a balance between user-intent/trust as well as what you as a business need to qualify leads and then follow up with them.
+Research also shows that lead generation forms are really a balance between user intent and how your business qualifies leads—and then follows up with them.

-While those two can matter as directional metrics, they are not ultimate business metrics.
-Marketers too often talk about things that don’t matter (every part of a business does this, such as engineers talking about “CRON jobs” and seeing executives roll their eyes) and are not helpful to them getting buy-in to grow the business.
+While those two can matter as directional metrics, they are not the be-all-and-end-all.
+Too often, marketers talk about things that don’t matter.
+Actually, every part of a business does this, e.g. engineers talking about “CRON jobs” and seeing executives roll their eyes.
+It’s just not helpful to them in getting buy-in to grow the business.

 - Not be prescriptive, but rather consultative;

 - Explain the kind of business you are and how you make money;